jadiazcnr/exo/README.md

 # Exo Currency API

-API to get currency information, we need to have a professional Fixer account in order to complete the operations, we can use Mock response to use it
+API to get currency information, we need to have a professional Fixer account in order to complete the operations, we can use Mock response to use it menawhile.

 ## Installing / Getting started